Are police recruiting people at the moment?

 - Notify recruitment staff of any previous criminal or traffic convictions (including warnings, court appearances and diversions).

-- Hold a full Driver's Licence in order to apply to join the NZ Police.
+- Hold a restricted driver licence in order to apply to join NZ Police.
+You must have obtained a full driver licence within 12 months of applying.

 What are the age requirements?

-You can be 17 when you apply, but you must be 18 upon entry to the Royal New Zealand Police College.
+You can be 17 when you apply, but you must be 18 upon entry to the RNZPC.
 There is no maximum age restriction.

 Can I wear jewellery?